 What if none of the workshop times work for me?

-It’s understandable that the current times may not work for everyone.
-If you have any interest in setting up this workshop with a different weekly meeting schedule, please reach out to firstname.lastname@example.org and we can help you get started.
+The current times may not work for everyone.
+If you have any interest in setting up this workshop with a different weekly meeting schedule, or in simply working through the materials with your sponsor or another member in the program, all the workshop scripts can be found هنا.
+You can also reach out to email@example.com with any questions and we can help you get started.

 What if I can’t make it to the first meeting?